telerik/uwp-docs/README.md

 1. Add a new git remote to the docs-base repository.
 This will be used to merge any new features and fixes from the documentation base repository.

          git remote add base git@github.com:telerik/docs-base.git
 1. Fetch the "base" remote.
 This will retrieve the latest files.
+If you get an error that you don't have access make sure you have [generated SSH keys](https://help.github.com/articles/generating-ssh-keys) for github.

          git fetch base
 1. Merge the "base/master" branch to your documentation repository branch.